Can bariatric surgery help protect women’s health?

 Dr. Kristy Ward, Senior Gynecologic Oncology Fellow of the Department of Reproductive Medicine at UCSD School of Medicine says “a woman with a BMI of 40 would have approximately eight times greater risk of endometrial cancer than someone with a BMI of 25.”

 “In a normal menstruating woman, two hormones control the inner lining of the uterus.
-Estrogen builds up the [lining of the uterus] and progesterone stabilizes it.
+Estrogen builds up the and progesterone stabilizes it.
 A woman with excess adipose tissue has an increased level of estrogen because the fat tissue converts steroid hormones into a form of estrogen,” Dr. Kristy Ward explains.

 She concludes by saying, “The endometrium continues to grow and can undergo changes into abnormal tissue, leading to cancer.”